ssdesign/Figma-to-Notion-Design-Token-Sync/README.md

-# Figma to Notion Design Token Sync CLI
+# Figma to Notion Design Token Sync

 A TypeScript CLI tool that synchronizes Figma design tokens (Variables and Styles) into a Notion database.
 Uses Figma ID as the primary key to determine whether to create new pages or update existing ones.